The Godz (Ohio band): History

+In 2003, some new Godz material surfaced on the compilation 25 Moore Years.

+Resurrection, 2019-Present

 In 2019, Mark Chatfield decided to "resurrect" the band based upon its original concept.
 Mark contacted Bob Hill who politely declined but was glad to learn of fans still having interest in The Godz.
 Due to the COVID-19 pandemic, the project was shelved.
 Then, in 2022, Chatfield contacted previous members Eric Mauk (guitar and vocals) and Keith Pickens (drums) and long time friend of Eric Moore - Doug "Sav" Ramey (vocals and bass), and along with Julie Neal (backup vocals) to complete the resurrected The Godz.